Founder Abraaj Group Arif Naqvi arrested for defrauding investors including Bill Gates foundation

 She said prosecutors plan to file more detailed charges by the end of next month.
 The prosecutors are of the view that both accused caused misappropriation of “at least hundreds of millions” dollars.

-Meanwhile, Wadood’s lawyer Benjamin Brafman declined to comment after court and has not revealed the purpose of Wadood to bring his family back in the US.
+Meanwhile, Wadood’s lawyer Benjamin Brafman declined to comment before court on the matter and has not disclosed the purpose of Wadood to bring his family back in the US.
 On the other hand, Naqvi appointed a lawyer in Dubai who has yet to respond to media outlets seeking comment on the charges.

 It must be noted that Abraaj was the largest private equity player in the Middle East until it collapsed last year in May following a row with investors that included the Gates Foundation’s health care fund of over a billion dollars.